slott56/building-skills-oo-design-book/source/craps/craps_game.rst

         **Field?** For :emphasis:`s` in 4, 9 and 10 we include the field :class:`Outcome` object
         as a winner.
 Otherwise the field :class:`Outcome` object is a loser.
-        Note that 2, 3, and 12 Field outcomes where handled above under **Craps**.
+        Note that 2, 3, and 12 Field outcomes were handled above under **Craps**.

         **Losing Propositions**.
 Other one-roll :class:`Outcome` instances, including 2, 3, 7, 11, 12, Horn and Any Craps :class:`Outcome` instances are all losers.